Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Preliminaries

 \end{definition} The second measure of extrapolation, referred to as the \emph{cost measure}, is the suboptimality of the cost attained by $\Kbf$ with respect to~$\orthstates$. \begin{definition} The \emph{cost measure} of extrapolation for a controller~$\Kbf^{D \times D}$ is:

 \end{definition} The optimality and cost measures are complementary: the former disentangles the impact of a controller on initial states from its impact on subsequent states, whereas the latter considers the impact on both initial states and subsequent states in a trajectory.
 Both measures are non-negative, with lower values indicating better extrapolation.
 Their minimal value is zero, and the unique member of~$\KK_\trainstates$ attaining this value is the perfectly extrapolating controller $\Koptall \in \KK_\trainstates$ defined by: \be \Koptall \xbf_0 = - \Bbf^{-1} \Abf \xbf_0 ~~,~ \forall \xbf_0 \in \orthstates \text{\,.} \ee More generally, an arbitrary controller has zero optimality measure if and only if it has zero cost measure.
-We note that, as shown in \cref{app:extrapolation_measures_invariant}, the optimality and cost measures are both invariant to the choice of~$\orthstates$, hence we omit it from their notation.
+We note that, as shown in \cref{app:extrapolation_measures_invariant}, the optimality and cost measures are both invariant to the choice of~$\orthstates$, hence we do not include it in their notation.

-Throughout our analysis, we shall consider as a baseline the controller $\Kminnorm \in \KK_\trainstates$, defined by: \be \Kminnorm \xbf_0 = \0 ~~,~ \forall \xbf_0 \in \orthstates \text{\,,} \ee which minimizes the training cost while assigning null controls to states in~$\orthstates$.
-Aside from degenerate cases, the optimality and cost measures of~$\Kminnorm$ are both positive.\footnote{ The optimality measure of~$\Kminnorm$ is zero if and only if $\Abf \xbf_0 = \0$ for all $\xbf_0 \in \U$, \ie~if and only if the zero controller minimizes the measure as well.
+Throughout our analysis, we shall consider as a baseline the controller $\Kminnorm \in \KK_\trainstates$ defined by: \be \Kminnorm \xbf_0 = \0 ~~,~ \forall \xbf_0 \in \orthstates \text{\,,} \ee \ie~the controller which minimizes the training cost while assigning null controls to states in~$\orthstates$.\footnote{ If one allows for a baseline that does not minimize the training cost, then the initial controller $\Kbf^{(1)} = \0$ is also a sensible choice.
+Our theoretical results (\cref{sec:analysis}) hold as stated when replacing $\Kminnorm$ with $\Kbf^{(1)}$ as the baseline. } Aside from degenerate cases, the optimality and cost measures of~$\Kminnorm$ are both positive.\footnote{ The optimality measure of~$\Kminnorm$ is zero if and only if $\Abf \xbf_0 = \0$ for all $\xbf_0 \in \U$, \ie~if and only if the zero controller minimizes the measure as well.
 An identical statement holds for the cost measure. } When quantifying extrapolation for a controller $\Kpg$ learned via policy gradient (\cref{eq:policy_grad}), we will compare its optimality and cost measures to those~of~$\Kminnorm$.
-Namely, we will examine the ratios $\optmes (\Kpg) / \optmes (\Kminnorm)$ and $\excesscost (\Kpg) / \excesscost (\Kminnorm)$, where a value of one corresponds to trivial extrapolation and a value of zero corresponds to perfect extrapolation.
+Namely, we will examine the ratios $\optmes (\Kpg) / \optmes (\Kminnorm)$ and $\excesscost (\Kpg) / \excesscost (\Kminnorm)$, where a value of one corresponds to trivial (no) extrapolation and a value of zero corresponds to perfect extrapolation.